sequentech/documentation/docs/deployment/browsers-and-cookies.md

 ![browser-update notification with Chrome 50](/img/old-browser-error2.png "browser-update notification")

-You can disable this option in the `config.yml` deployment configuration file, just disabling the `config.agora_gui.check_browser_version` option.
-If that option is null,  we don't check the browser version.
+You can disable this option in the `config.yml` deployment configuration file, just disabling the `config.agora_gui.browser_update_config` option.
+If that option is set to `false`, we don't check the browser version.

 The minimum browser version is also configurable in a deployment.
 The default value can be modified in the `agora-gui/templates/avConfig.js` in